-2. Boundary Two: Build a broadly diversified portfolio to protect against the uncertainties of the future.
+• Boundary Two: Build a broadly diversified portfolio to protect against the uncertainties of the future.

-Give portions to seven, yes to eight, for you do not know what disaster may come upon the land.
-(Ecc.
+Divide your portion to seven, or even to eight, for you do not know what misfortune may occur on the earth.
+(Eccl.
 11:2)

-But the fruit of the Spirit is ... peace.
+But the fruit of the Spirit is . . . peace.
 (Gal.
 5:22)

 Acknowledging limited human vision requires you to be honest with yourself and say, "Not only do I not know what the future holds, none of the experts do, either."
 Since we don't (and can't) know the future, we can never know with certainty which investments will turn out most profitably.

 As mentioned in the previous section, this is the rationale for diversifying - spreading out your portfolio into various areas.
 If you diversify your investments, you won't be over invested in that part of the market that gets hardest hit by whatever financial storm might blow through (and most of the time you can't know in advance which part of the market that will be).
-Diversifying also ensures that you will have at least some investments in the part of the market that is the rewarding one at any given time.
+Diversifying also ensures that - at any given time - you will have at least some investments in the part of the market that is the rewarding one.

-Once you accept that "nobody knows," it makes a lot of sense to diversify and relax.
+Once you accept that "no one knows," it makes a lot of sense to diversify and relax.

-Once you accept that "nobody knows," it makes a lot of sense to diversify and relax.
+Once you accept that "no one knows," it makes a lot of sense to diversify and relax.
 If you take that approach, here are some of the things you'll then be able to do:

-- ✓ You can ask hard questions of anyone trying to sell you an investment.
-Make them support and document every assertion, promise, or quarantee.
-You know the truth: nobody knows for sure, no matter how confident they sound, whether what they're recommending will truly turn out to be the best for you. - ✓ You can ignore all forecasts by the "experts."
-They're quessing.
+$\checkmark$ You can ask hard questions of anyone trying to sell you an investment.

+Make them support and document every assertion, promise, or guarantee.
+You know the truth: no one knows for sure, no matter how confident they sound, whether what they're recommending will truly turn out to be the best for you.

+✓ You can ignore all forecasts by the "experts."

+They're guessing.
 Besides, if you've ever noticed, most forecasts seem to assume that the current trends (whatever they are) will continue.
-If they were to have any value, we'd need to know when the current trends will be reversed! - ✓ You can ignore media explanations of why the markets are acting as they are.
+For them to have any value, we'd need to know when the current trends will be reversed!

+You can ignore media explanations of why the markets are acting as they are.
 Did you know that almost every item of economic news has both positive and negative implications?
 (For example, lower interest rates are good news if you're a borrower, bad news if you're a saver.)
-The news media merely emphasize whichever aspect of the news that the markets paid most attention to.
-If lower rates cause the stock market to go up, the media say it's because low rates are good for the economy; if the market goes down, the media say it's because low rates encourage renewed inflation! - ✓ You can ignore most of the mail you receive promoting investment advisory newsletters.
+The news media merely emphasize whichever aspect of the news that the markets pay the most attention to.
+If lower rates cause the stock market to go up, the media say it's because low rates are good for the economy; if the market goes down, the media say it's because low rates encourage renewed inflation!

-I'm talking primarily about the ones with the bold-letter hype that promise "easy" or "quaranteed" profits.
+You can ignore most of the mail you receive promoting investment advisory newsletters.
+I'm talking primarily about the ones with the bold-letter hype that promise "easy" or "guaranteed" profits.
 There's always a possibility that you can lose your money in the markets - it's irresponsible to imply otherwise.
 Such claims by any newsletter writer (or broker or anyone else) should immediately raise a red flag in your mind.

-3. Boundary Three: Develop a long-term, get-rich-slow perspective.
+• Boundary Three: Develop a long-term, get-rich-slow